 While many people experience a general lack of energy, your exact clinical response will be heavily influenced by your genetic makeup and lifestyle choices.
 In essence, each body responds differently to stress overload.
 This can be seen in the following scenario.

-Since most people eat their mid-day meal around 12 or 1 p.m., many people experience a tiring fatigue soon afterward, in the late afternoon.
+Since most people eat their mid-day meal around 12 or 1 p.m., many people experience fatigue soon afterward, in the late afternoon.
 If you feel tired immediately after lunch, you may be eating too many carbohydrates.
 Otherwise, you’ll likely feel energized for a few more hours.